Available 24/7 | 01622 926 505

 • Timing was crucial – application was carried out in the morning to allow for full drying by evening.

-PPE & Safety Measures
+PPE & Safety measures

 • All technicians wore Powered Air-Purifying Respirator (PAPR) systems for protection.